The Fascinating Physics Behind Interstellar Travel

 Wormhole

-A speculative tunnel through spacetime that could connect distant parts of the universe, theoretically allowing faster-than-light travel.
+A speculative tunnel through spacetime connecting distant parts of the universe, theoretically allowing faster-than-light travel.